-Run your program locally with the native development tools that you usually use.For example,
+You run your application locally with the native development tools that you usually use.For example,

-Deploying your programDeploy your app using the gcloud app deploy command.
-This command automatically builds a container image for you by using the Container Builder service before deploying the image to the App Engine flexible environment control plane.
-The container will include any local modifications you've made to the runtime image.
+gcloud app deploycommand.
+This command automatically builds a container image by using the Container Builder service and then deploys that image to the App Engine flexible environment.
+The container will include any local modifications that you've made to the runtime image.

 gcloud app deploy

 Specifying no files with the command deploys only the

 service.
 By default, the command automatically generates a unique ID for

 the version that you deploy, deploys your version to the Cloud Platform project

 gcloud tool, and also routes all traffic to